DSom20/react-boilerplate/README.md

 The NewTidbit container has full unit testing.

-Testing Note:
+#### Testing Note:
-  Test the NewTidbit container with
+You can test just the NewTidbit container with:

-    `jest "NewTidbit"`
+* `jest "NewTidbit"`

 Running `npm test` will run all tests, throwing errors for there not being any tests for some components.